LayneNi/-E-Commerce-Back-End/README.md

 ## Description

 This application is meant to simulate an actual business website's backend process by creating, storing and manipulating product data.
+I created this project to learn more about using mysql and express.js together as well as testing my application using Insomnia.
+An application like this will keep track of an online store's stock as well as the prices of each item.

 ## Usage

-Use following commands to run the application:
+Use the following commands to run the application:
 "npm run seed" and "npm run start"

 Screenshot: